acsontfd/Travel-Insurance-Prediction/README.md

 📊 Results

-The best-performing model achieved an accuracy of XX%, providing valuable insights into customer behavior and decision-making for travel insurance providers.
+The best-performing model (Random Forest) achieved an accuracy of 89%, providing valuable insights into customer behavior and decision-making for travel insurance providers.

 📁 Dataset